 This adventure promises an immersive experience in the Amazon, allowing travelers to discover its diverse ecosystems and wildlife while staying in comfortable accommodations.

-Your adventure begins with a warm welcome at Puerto Maldonado Airport.
-Our expert ecotourism guide will be your companion throughout this incredible journey.
-After a brief stop at our main office in Puerto Maldonado to store your belongings and gather essentials, we head to the port, where a waiting motorboat will transport us along the Madre de Dios River.
-The 45-minute journey leads us to the Sandoval del Tambopata Lake Reserve’s control post, where we register and prepare for the adventure ahead.
+Your adventure begins with a warm welcome at Puerto Maldonado Airport, where our expert ecotourism guide will greet you and accompany you throughout the journey.
+After a brief stop at our office to store any excess luggage, we embark on a scenic 45-minute motorboat ride along the Madre de Dios River.
+Keep an eye out for wildlife along the way as we head toward the Sandoval del Tambopata Lake Reserve.